quantumlib/unitary/examples/quantum_chinese_chess/README.md

 python -m examples.quantum_chinese_chess.chess
 ```

-Currently we don't have a graphical interface.
+Currently, we don't have a graphical interface.
 Text display is supported at Linux terminal, Mac terminal, Colab, and Sublime
 Terminus.

 ## Game rules